akshayholam/akshayholam/README.md

 - 👋 Hi, I’m @akshayholam
-- 👀 I’m interested in girls of baramati
+- 👀 I’m interested in software devlopment
 - 🌱 I’m currently learning in pucsd
 - 📫 How to reach me akshayholam3738@gmail.com